You can always contact us for incentives news, insights and research!

 With regard to the use of non-cash programs, the majority of respondents anticipate an increase in the use of debit/gift cards, as well as an increase in their 2011 budgets.

-In light of the recent trouble surrounding the world’s struggling economy, we’ve decided to take a look back at a 1998 study conducted by the Incentive Research Foundation (IRF) concerning the effectiveness of Business Travel Incentives on the workforce.
+In light of the recent trouble surrounding the world’s struggling economy, we’ve decided to take a look back at a 1998 study conducted by the Incentive Research Foundation (IRF) concerning the effectiveness of business travel incentives on the workforce.
 The study focuses on a leading insurance company in Great Britain and details the successes and pitfalls surrounding their travel incentive program.
 The company allowed The Luton Business School an unfiltered look at their business and their program in an effort to better understand the complete ROI associated with their program.
-They found that the program obviously offered motivation towards sales, and also that when both managers and employees fully understood the program’s dynamics, the chances of success for everyone was improved greatly.
+They found that the performance incentive program obviously offered motivation towards sales, and also that when both managers and employees fully understood the program’s dynamics, the chances of success for everyone was improved greatly.

 The study should offer renewed hope and pointers to anyone considering the benefits of an incentive travel program for their own company.

 Employee motivation has always been one of the burning concerns for many organizations, and has become more

 prominent during the economic downturn, as retention of top talent became more important than ever.
 Organizations that have built their corporate cultures around employee recognition and employee incentive programs are better off as their employees have remained motivated and engaged.

 The Incentive Research Foundation (IRF) conducted this study to analyze the structure of a successful travel incentive program.
 The study indicates that employees are motivated not only by the actual travel reward but also by the recognition afforded to them by company leaders when they participate in the travel event.
 Moreover, networking with other high achievers and sharing best practices also adds more benefit to the experience.